Sary332/My_Portfolio/NEW/HealthCare Data Cleaning.md

 HAVING  COUNT(*) > 1
 ),

---- I've run a duplicate check - we've got 11,000 repeating values in the data.
+/*I need to quantify the age variance caused by these duplicate entries (11,000 cases) to determine the most effective deduplication methodology.
+This statistical assessment will inform data remediation strategy. */

 COBA2 AS (
-SELECT SUM(Num_Duplicate) AS Num_Duplicate
-FROM COBA1
-),

-/*I need to quantify the age variance caused by these duplicate entries (11,000 cases) to determine the most effective deduplication methodology.
-This statistical assessment will inform our data remediation strategy. */

-COBA3 AS (
 SELECT *
 FROM [dbo].[healthcare_dataset] H
 WHERE EXISTS ( SELECT 1
                FROM COBA1 C
                WHERE C.Name = H.Name
                    AND C.[Room Number] = H.[Room Number]
                    AND C.[Date of Admission] = H.[Date of Admission]
                    AND C.[Discharge Date] = H.[Discharge Date]
                    AND C.Gender = H.Gender
                    AND C.[Medical Condition] = H.[Medical Condition]
 			 )
 --ORDER BY Name

 )

 SELECT Name, MAX(AGE) - MIN(AGE) AS Age_Different
-FROM COBA3
+FROM COBA2
 GROUP BY Name,Gender, [Blood Type], [Medical Condition],[Date of Admission],[Room Number], [Discharge Date]
 ORDER BY Age_Different DESC
 ```